Monemax94/money_max/README.md

    - On Windows: `venv\Scripts\activate`
    - On macOS/Linux: `source venv/bin/activate`
 5. Install the dependencies: `pip install -r requirements.txt`
+6. Set up the PostgreSQL database:
+   - Create a new database in PostgreSQL for the project.
+   - Update the database configuration in the project's settings.py file.
-6. Run database migrations: `python manage.py migrate`
+7. Run database migrations: `python manage.py migrate`
-7. Start the development server: `python manage.py runserver`
+8. Start the development server: `python manage.py runserver`
-8. Access the app in your browser at `http://localhost:8000`
+9. Access the app in your browser at `http://localhost:8000`

 ## Contributing